akullpp/awesome-java/README.md

 _Other stuff related to testing._

-- [junit-dataprovider](https://github.com/TNG/junit-dataprovider) - A TestNG-like data provider/runner for JUnit.
+- [junit-dataprovider](https://github.com/TNG/junit-dataprovider) - TestNG-like data provider/runner for JUnit.
 - [Mutability Detector](https://github.com/MutabilityDetector/MutabilityDetector) - Reports whether instances of a given class are immutable.
 - [raml-tester](https://github.com/nidi3/raml-tester) - Tests if a request/response matches a given RAML definition.
 - [TestContainers](https://github.com/testcontainers/testcontainers-java) - Provides throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.